ingo-m/pyprf/README.rst

 participant fixates throughout the experiment.
 Therefore, there is a central fixation task.
 The fixation dot occasionally changes its colour, and the task is to press a button (number ``1``) in response.
-At the end of the presentation, the participant’s hit rate is provided as feedback.
+At the end of the presentation, the participant's hit rate is provided as feedback.

 2. Data analysis
 ~~~~~~~~~~~~~~~~

 Analysis tools for fMRI data from retinotopic mapping experiment.
 A pRF
 is estimated for each voxel (see [1]).
 The pRF model used here is a 2D
-Gaussian; the free parameters are the Gaussian’s x- and y-position, and
+Gaussian; the free parameters are the Gaussian's x- and y-position, and
 its width (SD).
 This rather simple pRF model is best suited for early
 visual cortex (higher cortical areas may require more complex models).